Everything you need to know about the Elizabeth line

 - TfL concessions are accepted

 - Customers with a Railcard discount set on their Oyster card benefit from 1/3 off off-peak pay as you go fares

 - Customers need to touch out at Paddington and Liverpool Street National Rail stations to change for trains towards Reading, Heathrow or Shenfield, although daily and weekly price capping applies

 Using London Terminals tickets on the Elizabeth line

 The Elizabeth line has two 'London Terminal' stations on its route - London Paddington National Rail station and London Liverpool Street National Rail station.
-Find out about London Terminals tickets on the National Rail website.

 The Elizabeth line is one of the most complex digital railways in the world, and includes pioneering technology and design.